molnarg/node-http2/README.md

 Documentation
 =============

 The developer documentation is generated using [docco](http://jashkenas.github.io/docco/), and is located in the `doc` directory.
 API documentation is coming later.
+The docs are usually updated only before releasing a new version.
+To regenerate them manually, run `npm run-script prepublish`.

 Running the tests
 =================